LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Binary-encoded-Morse.md

 ## Alternative Solutions

-[Arne Sommers](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-035/arne-sommer/perl6/ch-1.p6) first created a [BinaryMorse2](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-035/arne-sommer/perl6/lib/BinaryMorse2.pm6) module providing a `%morse` letter-to-Morse translation table and a `%remorse` Morse-to-letter translation table (he used the built-in `antipair` function for creating the latter, which is probably better than the way I did it with `reverse` (because I copied it from my Perl 5 code without thinking too much about it).
+[Arne Sommers](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-035/arne-sommer/perl6/ch-1.p6) first created a [BinaryMorse2](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-035/arne-sommer/perl6/lib/BinaryMorse2.pm6) module providing a `%morse` letter-to-Morse translation table and a `%remorse` Morse-to-letter translation table (he used the built-in `antipair` function for creating the latter, which is probably better than the way I did it with `reverse`, because I copied it from my Perl 5 code without thinking too much about it).
 Arne's module also creates a lookup table mapping ASCII letters to binary-encoded Morse code and provides two subroutines, `morsify` (to turn plain test into binary encoded Morse code) and `demorsify` (to do the opposite), and it is probably more interesting to quote these, rather than the main code of his program:

 ``` Perl6
 my %binary-morse;